TARGIT IORT Intrabeam

 The first results of the TARGIT-A trial were presented in ASCO 2010 and published in the Lancet in July 2010.

-The TARGIT-B trial compares a tumour bed boost with IORT using the TARGIT technique vs. conventional external beam radiotherapy tumour bed boost.
+The TARGIT-B trial is investigating the superiority of a tumour bed boost with IORT using the TARGIT technique vs. conventional external beam radiotherapy tumour bed boost.
 This is given in addition to whole breast radiotherapy

 for patients who are younger than 45 years, or have a higher risk of cancer recurrence